-You have debated the pros and cons between a wedding DJ, a band or a do it yourself approach.
+You have debated the pros and cons of a wedding DJ, a band or a do it yourself approach.
 Finally, you have decided to hire a DJ for your wedding reception.
-What is next?
+Now to plan your wedding playlist!

 The DJ is an Expert (hopefully!)

 We advise that you provide (mostly) a guideline for your DJ.
-At your final consultation you can fill in all the blanks as far as flow of the event, but also discuss specifics on music preferences as well.
-Don’t feel like you need to plan the entire wedding playlist out prior to meeting.
-Your DJ should have constructive ideas to help pull your specifics details together!
+At your final consultation, you can fill in all the blanks as far as flow of the event, but also discuss specifics on music preferences as well.
+Don’t feel like you need to plan the entire wedding playlist out prior to the meeting.
+Your DJ should have constructive ideas to help pull the details of your specific together!

 Overall, let the DJ know your taste in music and the tone you want – country, B & B, hard rock, big band.
 Are the guests predominantly Millennials or Baby boomers?
 The DJ will want to know the overall tone of the reception and wedding playlist, but don’t try to pick out every song!
 That never actually works!